microsoft/Azure-Analytics-and-AI-Engagement/fabric/Readme-shell.md

 * An Azure Account with the ability to create Fabric Workspace.
 * A Power BI with Fabric License to host Power BI reports.
-* Make sure you are the Power BI administrator for your account and service principal access is enabled on your Power BI tenant.
+* Make sure your Power BI administrator can provide service principal access on your Power BI tenant.
 * Make sure to register the following resource providers with your Azure Subscription:
    - Microsoft.Fabric
    - Microsoft.Databricks